-• Response to Sexual Violence.
-A complaint of sexual violence can be filed with the Affirmative Action Officer who also serves as the Title IX Coordinator and the person designated for handling these complaints (AffirmativeAction@bemidjistate.edu).
-Northwest Technical College (Policy 1030-1-01) has adopted and follows Minnesota State's Procedure 1B.1.1 procedure as well as Minnesota State's Procedure 1B.3.1 Response to Sexual Violence to investigate sexual violence complaints.
+Response to Sexual Violence

+A complaint of sexual violence can be filed with the Affirmative Action Officer who also serves as the Title IX Coordinator and the person designated for handling these complaints Affirmative Action.
+Northwest Technical College (Policy 1032-1-01) has adopted and follows Minnesota State's Procedure 1B.1.1 procedure as well as Minnesota State's Procedure 1B.3.1 Response to Sexual Violence to investigate sexual violence complaints.